Close Menu

 If the target value matches with some of the items in the dict object, then we’ll add the key to a temp list.

-Let’s go through the below sample code.
-It defines a searchKeysByVal() function for the purpose of searching for keys in a dictionary of Fortune 500 companies.
+Let’s go through the below sample program that uses a for loop.
+It defines a searchKeysByVal() function to search for keys in the dictionary of Fortune 500 companies.

 '''